10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Butterfly Banna Park Ishigaki Okinawa Japan

 During my mini road trip in the north of the island, I was quite disappointed by the Yonahara Palm Community as the trail is ridiculously short and takes less than 10 minutes to walk and back!
 I didn’t consider Banna Park until the end of my stay in Ishigaki.
 I thought it would just be a random city park.
 I was wrong.
-It’s a vast nature park where natural ecosystems of Ishigaki flourish.
+It’s a vast nature park where ecosystems of Ishigaki flourish.
 Ishigaki is home of thousands of butterfly so if you want to take a chance to take pictures of them Banna Park is the place to go.
 Entrance is free.

 From the south observatory, reachable climbing 564 steps that seem endless if you park your car at the west car park like me or directly by car if you feel lazy.
 From there you can get a 360° view of Ishigaki Island, and on a clear day, you can see most of the Yaeyama Islands.
 I was too early in the season, but a few weeks later, from mid-March to May, 30 minutes after sunset, you can see fireflies in the D area of the park.